 When Should You Take a Risk-based Approach to Testing and How To Implement It Right?

 Editor’s note: Whether you want to ensure the coverage of critical software functionality or optimize testing efforts without compromising software quality, risk-based testing might be an option for you to consider.
-Below, Victor Sachuk, Test Manager and QA Consultant at ScienceSoft, shares a risk-based testing roadmap we follow to help our customers achieve their QA goals.
+Below, Victor Sachuk, Test Manager and QA Consultant at ScienceSoft, shares a risk-based testing roadmap we follow to help our clients achieve their QA goals.
 If you want to optimize your QA with risk-based testing but doubt you have sufficient expertise to implement the approach successfully, consider our testing services offer.

 Say, a customer cannot finish a payment due to a bug that went unnoticed while testing an e-store.
 Or a patient is prescribed a three-times higher dose of medicine due to a defect in EHR’s order prescription functionality.
 Though different in magnitude, both cases exemplify product risks.